 Your pool return jets play a big part in the life of your swimming pool.
 If installed properly, they’re integral to the filtration system, increasing pool water circulation.
 This prevents debris on the floor and walls of the pool and disrupts sediment buildup.
-If your automatic floor vacuum setup is on point, jets can influence good movement.
+You always want your pool jets doing their job.
+If it’s not, you need to know how to replace your pool return jets.

 How to Know Something’s Wrong